aliahsan07/aliahsanPortfolio/content/28-12-2019_Reversi/index.md

   - socket.io
 ---

-I developed reversi for an Advanced Programming Project during my undergraduate.
-Server would wait on two clients to join using browser and interacted with them with socket.io and React was used to mount on the DOM.
-This marked my first experience with asynchronus and event driven programming.
+Developed a game of reversi with socket.io for real time communication.
+This marked my first experience in event driven programming with JavaScript and building a minimal user interface with React.